 Dr Hazel Donkin

 Dr Donkin contributes to all of the undergraduate Art History modules offered by the School of Education.
-She is on the steering committee of CVAC (the Centre for Visual art and Culture) and runs MELA 45230: Critical Curatorship, the work placement module for the MA in Visual Art and Culture https://www.dur.ac.uk/cvac/postgraduatestudy/masters/ .
+She is a member of the steering committee of CVAC (the Centre for Visual art and Culture) and runs MELA 45230: Critical Curatorship, the work placement module for the MA in Visual Art and Culturehttps://www.dur.ac.uk/cvac/postgraduatestudy/masters/ .
 She is also the Secretary for Visual Art on the University College SCR Executive.
-She is a Fellow of University College and a Senior Fellow of the Higher Education Academy and is on the editorial board of the Routledge Encyclopedia of Modernism.
+She is a Fellow of University College and a Senior Fellow of the Higher Education Academy.

 - Donkin, H. (2013).
 Surrealism and (un)Happy Families: Banalite (1930). re·bus 6.